 - Even small remote countries (like Korea, Ireland, New Zealand and Israel) are increasing their manufacturing output, and preserving and creating manufacturing jobs.
 Their experience demonstrates that we cannot blame geographic isolation for our deindustrialisation.

 - Manufacturing anchors hundreds of thousands of other jobs throughout the economy, thanks to its long and complex supply chain.
 A myriad of supplies and inputs are purchased by manufacturing facilities.

 There’s another key reason to be optimistic about Australian manufacturing — if we create an appropriate policy environment for it.
 Australia is poised to take advantage of our bountiful renewable energy endowment to reinvigorate manufacturing, on the foundation of plentiful, competitive, and reliable power.

-[The Centre for Future Work will soon release Powering Onwards: Australia’s Opportunity to Reinvigorate Manufacturing through Renewable Energy, which considers the potential and actual connections between renewables and manufacturing in detail — watch www.futurework.org.au for details.]
+Read The Centre for Future Work’s report Powering Onwards: Australia’s Opportunity to Reinvigorate Manufacturing through Renewable Energy, which considers the potential and actual connections between renewables and manufacturing in detail.

 The following core policy levers would help to ensure that Australia’s manufacturing sector thrives in decades to come, enhancing our prosperity and our national security:

 Targeted Tax Incentives: No-strings-attached tax cuts for corporations do not stimulate investment, innovation, or employment.
 Rather, fiscal incentives are more effective when they are linked directly to investment.
 Examples include accelerated depreciation provisions (allowing companies to write off the cost of new investments faster), investment tax credits, and public co-investments in specific strategic projects.